lucasnell/digestion_evolution/doc/tidy_csvs.md

 For the following measures, we need a single morphometric value per species:

--   Intestinal length / body mass^0.4
+-   Intestinal length
--   NSA / body mass^0.75
+-   NSA
--   Villus surface area / body mass^0.75
+-   Villus surface area
--   Total number of enterocytes (log-transformed; log body mass as covariate)
+-   Total number of enterocytes
 -   Calculated as such: `log(NSA * enterocyte_density)`

+> All are log-transformed to improve linearity

 We need the following columns from `morph_df` to compute these values: